BinarCode/laravel-restify/docs-v2/content/en/api/fields.md

 ## Validation

-There is a gold rule saying - catch the exception as soon as possible on its request way.
+There is a gold rule that's saying - catch the exception as soon as possible on its request way.

-Validations are the first bridge of your request information, it would be a good start to validate your input.
-So you don't have to worry about the payload anymore.
+Validations are the first bridge of your request information, so it would be a good start to validate your input.
+In this manner, you don't have to worry about the payload anymore.

 ### Attaching rules

-Validation rules could be adding by chaining the `rules` method to attach [validation rules](https://laravel.com/docs/validation#available-validation-rules) to the field:
+Validation rules could be added by chaining the `rules` method to attach [validation rules](https://laravel.com/docs/validation#available-validation-rules) to the field:

 ```php